franneck94/Vscode-Workspace-Formatter/README.md

 - ⚙️ Glob pattern to include from the folder selection (defaults to ["\*"])
 - ⚙️ Glob pattern to exclude from the folder selection (defaults to ["\*\*\/build", "\*\*/.\*", "\*\*/.vscode"])
-- ⚙️ Whether to open the currently formatted file (defaults to false)
 - ⚙️ Whether to save the currently formatted file (defaults to true)
 - ⚙️ Whether to close the currently formatted file.
-Only used, if *showFormatting* is active (defaults to true)
+Only used (defaults to true)

 ## Release Notes